Dr. Judy Williams, Department Head

 The Teacher Education Program is University-wide in scope, with each individual department making its contribution to the program.
 The dean of the College of Education and Social Sciences is the administrative officer of the University who is ultimately responsible for the Teacher Education Program.
 The department head is chairman of the Teacher Education Unit, composed of faculty members chosen from the five colleges of the University.
 The unit has the responsibility for approval of the teacher education curricula of the University and approval of admissions criteria to the Teacher Education Program.

-The state of Texas establishes minimum standards for teacher education programs.
+The state of Texas establishes standards for teacher education programs.
 All certification programs at West Texas A&M University are in compliance with these requirements.
 Students must meet state, University, college and department/program requirements for acceptance into the Teacher Education Program.
 Students are responsible for contacting the Office of Teacher Preparation and Advising (Old Main, Room 415) to obtain information about specific requirements in major and program areas.

 - Texas Success Initiative (TSI) complete.
 Refer to the TSI section of this catalog.